 Mount Holyoke College is pleased to offer financial assistance to students in our graduate degree programs.
-Select the program you are interested in for more information:
+For more information, please see:

 Federal grant and loan, and state and private loan assistance is also available for graduate students:

-The federal TEACH Grant Program provides grants of up to $4,000 a year to full time graduate students who are completing or plan to complete the course work needed to become teachers.
-(A graduate student may receive a total of two scheduled awards for a total of $8,000.)
+The federal TEACH Grant Program provides a grant of up to $4,000 per academic year to full time graduate students who are completing or plan to complete the course work needed to become teachers.
+Pro-rated TEACH Grants are available to students attending less than full time.
+The total amount of TEACH Grant a student may receive is $8,000.
 There are a number of conditions and requirements that must be met in order to receive the TEACH grant.
-Please see here for more information.
+Learn more.

 Federal Direct Student Loan

 Graduate students are eligible for the Federal Direct Student Loan (FDSL) for up to $20,500 for the academic year, provided they are enrolled in at least four credits per semester.
-The FDSL loan interest rate for the 2015-16 academic year is 5.84% and the loan is unsubsidized (interest accrues on the loan during periods of enrollment).
+The FDSL loan interest rate is set each year and the loan is unsubsidized (interest accrues on the loan during periods of enrollment).
 Repayment begins six months after the student is no longer enrolled in at least four credits.
 Graduate students may borrow a maximum amount of $138,500 for their graduate/professional education.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to receive an FDSL.

 Grad PLUS Loan

 GradPLUS loans are available for up to the cost of attendance minus any other awarded financial aid (including loans).
-The interest rate for the 2015-16 academic year is 6.84% and repayment begins two months after the last disbursement for the academic year.
+Repayment begins two months after the last disbursement for the academic year.
 Graduate students must be enrolled in at least four credits to be eligible for federal loans.
 Students must file the Free Application for Federal Student Aid (FAFSA) to be considered for a grad PLUS loan.

 MEFA Graduate Student Loan

 Massachusetts Educational Financial Authority (MEFA) is a non-profit state agency that offers financing to U.S. citizens or permanent residents who are studying at least half time at accredited degree-granting non-profit colleges and universities.
-The MEFA Graduate Student Loan for the 2015-16 academic year has a fixed interest rate of 6.84% during the in-school period and 7.79% during repayment.
-The deferred repayment fixed interest rate is 7.19%.
+The MEFA Graduate Student Loan is available to graduate students.

 Private Student Loans